 If you’re ready to start using video to advertise on YouTube and the Google Display Network, here’s how to set up your first online video campaign:

-Step 1: Sign into your AdWords account.
-If you’re an agency or consultant with multiple managed accounts linked to your AdWords Client Center, make sure you have entered into the correct client’s account to view their dashboard.
+Sign into your Ads account.
+If you’re an agency or consultant with multiple managed accounts linked to your Ads Client Center, make sure you have entered into the correct client’s account to view their dashboard.

 With online video campaigns, you can target viewers by gender, age, parental status, interest, topic, keyword lists and remarketing lists.
 Once you have selected your targeting settings, you have completed the basic setup of your video campaign.

-For a more in-depth overview of some additional setup features, read Google’s help page for creating video ads with AdWords for video.
+For a more in-depth overview of some additional setup features, read Google’s help page for creating video ads with Ads for video.